The Quay County Community

 The Tucumcari area offers an ample supply of recreation to keep one fit, active and socially invigorated.
 Residents and visitors alike enjoy fishing, boating, hiking and watching wildlife at Conchas Lake and Ute Lake State Parks, just a short drive away.
 Both lakes offer swimming, water skiing, and camping in addition to excellent fishing.

 For a rural community with a population of approximately 5500, Tucumcari has many cultural activities.
-Two popular museums include the Mesalands Community College's Dinosaur Museum, featuring the largest collection of bronze prehistoric dinosaurs in the world, and the Tucumcari Historical Museum.
-Popular annual events include the Rotary Air Show, horse shows and rodeos, arts and crafts fairs, a lively performing arts calendar, and the annual Christmas Light Parade.
+Three popular museums include the Mesalands Community College's Dinosaur Museum, featuring the largest collection of bronze prehistoric dinosaurs in the world, the Tucumcari Historical Museum, and the Route 66 Museum, 1500 W Route 66, located at the Convention Center.
+Popular annual events include the Rockabilly on Route 66, horse shows and rodeos, arts and crafts fairs, a lively performing arts calendar, and the annual Christmas Light Parade.

 Maintaining a safe, healthy environment is of utmost importance to the community of Tucumcari and Quay County - especially for the growth and development of children.
 Law enforcement, provided by the county sheriff and the local police department, help keep Tucumcari's crime rate low.

 In recent years, Tucumcari citizens have been working hard on the restoration of several historic buildings in the downtown area.
-The early 20th century Train Depot is being renovated and will house a railroad museum and is scheduled to open in the summer of 2011.
-"Paint the Town" is another project currently under way, with volunteers and local mural artists painting many of the old gas stations in town in their original colors and styles along with some very eye-catching art work.
+The early 20th century Train Depot has been renovated and is scheduled to open in the summer of 2016.
+"Paint the Town" is another project where volunteers and local mural artists painted many of the old gas stations in town in their original colors and styles along with some very eye-catching art work.
 The cooperative spirit in Tucumcari is a reflection of the pride its people have in their city.
 From involvement in government, schools, and churches to participation in numerous civic clubs and organizations, every citizen in Tucumcari pulls together to make Tucumcari a better place to live.

 Songs of Tucumcari